-Here’s how the three men brought about what they called the salute to the flag.
+Here’s how the three men brought about what we know as the Pledge of Allegiance.

 The Men Behind the Pledge

 When Youth’s Companion was first published, it was a religious magazine for children.
 The magazine encouraged virtue, piety, and patriotism.

 Daniel Ford, who eventually was to buy the magazine, grew up in Massachusetts without a father.
 He attributed his good values to the fact that he attended public schools that emphasized patriotism and civic responsibility.

 In 1857, as a partner in Olmstead & Company, Daniel Ford was pleased that the publishing company was able to buy the popular magazine.
 Ford recognized that the magazine could have even broader appeal if it were re-thought.
 He liked the values the magazine represented, but he wanted to broaden the audience so that the whole family could enjoy the stories and lessons.